BuxoGabriel/gabelang/README.md

 ## Todo

+- allow assignment to object properties and array indexed
 - object property parsing and evaluation
 - Built in Functions
 - Add tests to ast and eval modules